graample/breweryList/README.md

 Click on a brewery and it'll give you an address and a map location for the given address.
 If the brewery has a website, you can click the link and it'll open in a new tab.
 If there is no longitude/latitude given for a particular brewery, the map will automatically switch to whereever the address points to.

-There is a toggle for a custom database of breweries that can be referenced, but for now it only has its seed values.
+There is a toggle for a custom database of breweries that can be referenced, but for now it only has its seed values (search for "city" and... you'll see what I mean).
 Will add a way to add more custom breweries.

 # How to set up